 I give the Tamron 17 to 28 for a solid start.

-This is definitely a strong consideration, especially if you’re on a budget and are looking for an ultra-wide lens for a Sony full frame.
-This is just a great option for you.
+This is a vital consideration, especially if you’re on a budget and are looking for an ultra-wide lens for a Sony full frame.
+This is just an excellent option for you.

 It is the best-value full-frame lens for vlogging.

-It is among the cheapest lenses available for Sony full-frame and certainly among the cheapest options for vlogging.
+It is among the cheapest lenses available for Sony full-frame and the most affordable for vlogging.

 And get an F 2.8 aperture, built-in autofocus, and a 49-millimeter filter thread, all in a super compact and portable form factor, smaller than a hamster, and much less likely to poop in your hand.

-It’s wide, but thankfully not wide enough to be really distracting.
+It’s wide, but thankfully not wide enough to be distracting.

 You can also switch to a PSC motor for a 1.5 times crop giving you a 36-millimeter equivalent view.